Kinto/elm-kinto/examples/README.md

 ## Setup

-Node and Elm v0.18 should be installed on your system.
+Node should be installed on your system.
 Then:

 ```
 $ npm install